masaiful/11/posts/2020/omoshiroi-blocks.md

     - paper
 ---

-These are memo pads that "excavate objects" as it is used.
-[A bit expensive](https://www.aliexpress.com/item/32971615796.html) but a very lovely idea.
+These are memo pads that "excavate objects" as they are used.
+[A bit more expensive](https://www.aliexpress.com/item/32971615796.html) than your average PostIt, but a very lovely idea.

 ![Omoshiroi Block](/misc/o/omoshiroi-2.jpg)